wassimouricha/react-movies/README.md

 You may also see any lint errors in the console.

 ### This movie API is made with
-TMDB react sass , you can type the movie you want , sort by top or flop
+TMDB react sass , you can type the movie you want , sort by top or flop and add crush movies